Diabetes

 • Upgrade your eye exam to include an OCT scan for the most detailed health check of your eyes (Read our blog for more information about the importance OCT scans for diabetics.)

-• Spot changes to your eyesight – if you notice any change, see your optometrist
+• Spot changes to your eyesight – if you notice any change, see your Optometrist

 • Know your blood sugar levels – tight control of blood sugars is vital so test yourself at home